smartdevicelink/sdl_evolution/proposals/NNNN-video_stream_cap_HID.md

 ## Introduction

-With the acceptance of [0075 Human Interface Device Support](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0075-HID-Support-Plug-in.md) we introduced a new feature that should be settable by the module tha timplements it.
+With the acceptance of [0075 Human Interface Device Support](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0075-HID-Support-Plug-in.md) we introduced a new feature that should be settable by the module that implements it.

 ## Motivation
 There should be proper informing of whether or not the module supports the HID functionality.
 This will help reduce traffic if the system doesn't support it.